|Dad, Mom, and Todd|

 In 2000, Chris and I were blessed again with a second son.
 Caleb was born and Nicholas now had a brother.
 I knew Nicholas was going to be a challenge, but little did I know how much of a challenge my second child would be.
 Caleb is the complete opposite of my easy going Nicholas.
 From the moment Caleb came into the world he was a force to be reckoned with.
 Full of energy and strong willed, he can test my patience daily.
 Despite the challenges, I can also look at Caleb and see a passionate, sensitive, and smart child.
 He brings to the family his own personality and is loved for who he is.

 At the same time I was busy having a family, I was also still teaching.
 Instead of going back to school and finising my speech pathology degree I finished my education degree and earned a special education certification.
-I have been teaching special education now for 19 years.
+I have been teaching special education now for 19 years and in that time I have also received a Master's degree in Curriculum and Instruction and my Reading Specialist certification.
 The challenges of teaching special needs children are many, but it is also rewarding and meaningful.
 Being a special education teacher requires a lot of patience.
 The fact that I have stayed in this profession for as long as I have tells me that I made the right decision.
-Although there have been times when I was ready to walk out the door I didn't.
 Each year brings new challenges with each class.
 I work hard to try and give each of my students what they need and hope that I am making a difference in their lives.